 Who Regulates HOAs in Michigan?

-- Michigan Elliot-Larsen Civil Rights Act
+- Michigan Elliott-Larsen Civil Rights Act

 - Michigan Persons with Disabilities Civil Rights Act